How to Transfer an Image to Wood with a Pencil

 *Painter’s tape

 Use large sheets of thin drawing paper, like the kind that is super cheap and comes in big rolls that the kids draw on.
-Tracing paper for a porject this size would be really expensive.
+Tracing paper for a project this size would be really expensive.
 Take one of your kids old old crayons and do a grave-rubbing style impression of the edge all of the way around.
 This will help you set up you pattern so you know exactly how it will lay on your furniture.
 I do this for odd-shaped door fronts and curved surfaces a lot.
 A square edge is much easier to work with.
 Cut it out in the exact shape.
 If your piece of furniture is bigger than the paper, tape sheets together.
 You are ready to start tracing and repeating your pattern.
 This is going to be an exact transfer, so you don’t need to mirror image your design.
+It might help to go over your drawing with a black sharpie if the lines are faint.

-Then on a large window or sliding door, tape your initial printed pattern printed on a sheet of paper to the door.
-Then place your furniture template over the top where you want the design to start and the window will act as a light box so you can see your pattern from underneath.
+On a large window or sliding door, tape your initial printed pattern printed on a sheet of paper to the door with painter’s tape or piece of masking tape.
+Then place your paper over the top of the image.
+The window will act as a light box so you can see your pattern from underneath.

 Once your pattern is completely done on your template, step back, look at it, see if there is anything you would like to change or add.
 Then with a WATERCOLOR pencil (a special pencil watercolor artists use, it pretty much dissolves in water) rub the entire back side of the a pattern with a shade close to your paint color, but bold enough to see.
 Press hard, you want it to be thick enough on there to transfer to the surface.
 You can get these pencils an any art supply store for about a dollar.
 They are amazing and have many uses besides just art.
 I like to make my nail holes to hang things because they pretty much wash off the walls.

-Once you finish going over the entire reverse side of the pattern (you may have to re- sharpen several times.), flip it over and tape it securely to your surface.
-Trace the entire pattern with a pen with a roller tip.
-I Lift a tiny flap while you are doing it very carefully to make sure you are pressing hard enough.
-It doesn’t have to be a heavy line, just dark enough that you can follow it to transfer.
+Once you finish rubbing your pencil over the entire reverse side of the pattern (you may have to re- sharpen several times.), flip it over and tape it securely to your surface.
+Trace the entire outline of your design with a pen with a roller tip ballpoint pen.
+Lift a tiny flap in the corner while you are doing it very carefully to make sure you are pressing hard enough and the pencil is transferring through.
+It doesn’t have to be a heavy line, just dark enough that you can follow it to paint over.

 Then, the hard part is finished (another good stopping point).
-You are ready to paint, just follow your lines!
+You are ready to paint, just follow your pencil outline lines to make your final product!

 This makes painting large patterns to create your masterpiece so much easier than having to freehand all of your drawing!